1994nikunj/BoreSquare/Readme.md

-BoreSquare: A simple game made with NodeJS
+BoreSquare: A simple game made with ReactJS
 =========================================

 # Introduction